+The transaction is implemented as the AccountCreationNotification transaction in aseXML utilising the xsi:type="ase:GasMultiMeterStandingData" construct for the AccountCreationData element.

-Special Read
+Special Read (Ref 3)

 For NSW/ACT the following is added to the first paragraph in section 4.1.6 (Special Reads) of the B2B System Interface Definition (Participant Build Pack 3).